Getting a B&B Mortgage

 Personal finances

-Bear in mind that your personal finances, including your income and asset position and your credit history, will also be closely scrutinised.
-A poor credit history doesn’t necessarily mean a rejection, but it could certainly mean higher mortgage rates and/or less favourable terms overall, and you’ll likely need to seek specialist providers.
-It’s important to check your credit files ahead of time so you know what you could come up against.
+Remember that your personal finances, including your income, asset position, and credit history, will also be closely scrutinised.
+A poor credit history doesn’t necessarily mean a rejection.
+Still, it could mean higher mortgage rates and/or less favourable terms overall, and you’ll likely need to seek specialist providers.

 How much will it cost?